adamburgess/linq/README.md

 Array.from(uppercases); // or uppercases.toArray()
 // => ['AN', 'ITERABLE', 'HERE']

-// You can modify already existing transforms: const reversed = uppercases.reverse();
+// You can extend already existing transforms: const reversed = uppercases.reverse();
 // still!
 The sequence hasn't been reversed!
 // Again you must run it: